Standards for grading and promotion of MD students – Clerkship (Years 3 and 4)

 1. Successful completion of a course: A grade of “Credit (CR)” in a course will be recommended to the Board of Examiners if a student:

-1. has achieved 60% on each written mastery exam and oral exam required for the course, AND
+1. has achieved 60% on each written mastery exercise and oral exam required for the course, AND

 2. has achieved an overall assessment of “meets expectations” or above on each final clinical evaluation required for the course, AND

-3. has satisfactorily completed, as determined by the course, any marked assessments required for the course in addition to mastery exams and oral exams, AND
+3. has satisfactorily completed, as determined by the course, any marked assessments required for the course in addition to mastery exercises and oral exams, AND

 4. has performed satisfactorily on any non-marked learning activities in that course, including but not limited to professionalism, logging of clinical experiences and completion of required number of Entrustable Professional Activities (EPAs), in courses where this is relevant.